bartTC/django-wakawaka/README.rst

 django-wakawaka
 ===============

-django-wakawka is a super simple wiki system written in Python using the Django framework.
+django-wakawaka is a super simple wiki system written in Python using the Django framework.

 * Links between Wiki pages are automatically resolved by their CamelCase naming